 Cool Bike: Daisuke's motorbike not only looks awesome, but can transform into a jetski.
 It can also reconfigure so J can drive it, letting it run even faster then human reflexes allow.

-Death by Childbirth: This was the fate of Clair's mother, if Lorenzo is to be believed.
+Death by Childbirth: This was the fate of Clair's mother, according to Lorenzo.
 Antonia also grew up without a mother, which suggests that this trope may have been involved, but we don't get enough information to say for sure.

 Dysfunction Junction: From what we see, Kyoko may be the only major character who actually has a healthy, functioning family.